-Douglas Anderson is the Executive Director of Town Hall Theater, Inc. Directing projects include all of OCM’s productions starting with Carmen in 2004 through The Magic Flute in October 2016; Forever Plaid, Smokey Joe’s Café and Falsettos for Town Hall Theater; Falsettos, Company, Sweeney Todd, Gypsy, The Wild Party, Urinetown, Hairspray, Into the Woods, Les Miserables, Ragtime and Chicago for Middlebury College; Shirley Valentine for the Middlebury Actors Workshop and Vermont Stage Company; several musicals for the Middlebury Community Players, most recently The Music Man and Funny Girl; and workshops of new musicals at the Kennedy Center for the Performing Arts and the Cleveland Playhouse.
+Douglas Anderson is currently the Artistic Director of Town Hall Theater, Inc. (having been Executive Director until July 2018).
+Directing projects include all of OCM’s productions starting with Carmen in 2004 through Completing the Picture, Candide and The Maid of Orleans in 2020-21 and Orphée aux enfers in 2022; Forever Plaid, Smokey Joe’s Café, Falsettos and Hands on a Hardbody for Town Hall Theater; Falsettos, Company, Sweeney Todd, Gypsy, The Wild Party, Urinetown, Hairspray, Into the Woods, Les Miserables, Ragtime, Chicago, City of Angels, Cabaret, Sunday in the Park with George, The Light in the Piazza and Company for Middlebury College; Shirley Valentine for Middlebury Acting Company and Vermont Stage Company; musicals for the Middlebury Community Players, including The Music Man and Funny Girl; workshops of new musicals at Kennedy Center for the Performing Arts and Cleveland Playhouse.
 In a prior life, he was head writer on the CBS daytime drama, Guiding Light.
-In January 2007, he directed and co-wrote RiddleLikeLove (with a side of ketchup), which appeared off-Broadway at the Ensemble Studio Theater.
-Doug lives in East Middlebury with his wife Debby.
+He directed and co-wrote RiddleLikeLove (with a side of ketchup), which appeared off-Broadway at the Ensemble Studio Theater.
+Doug lives in East Middlebury with his wife Debby